sw-samuraj/sw-samuraj.github.io/content/en/contact/_index.md

 description = """Do you have any questions or remarks?"""
 +++

-A web admin and an announcer of the FKT _Black Snowy Mountain_ is a running blogger [Stepní běžec](//stepnibezec.cz) (Steppe Runner).
+The web admin and the announcer of the FKT _Black Snowy Mountain_ is a running blogger [Stepní běžec](//stepnibezec.cz) (Steppe Runner).
 You can reach me via social nets: